Monte Carlo with Determinantal Point Processes: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{s:results}, we state our quadrature rules and theoretical results on the convergence of its error.
-In Section~\ref{s:experiments}, we demonstrate our results in a simple experimental setting.
-In Section~\ref{s:outlineOfProofs}, we introduce key notions and give the outline of our proofs, the technical parts of the proofs being detailed in Sections~\ref{proof th1 section} and \ref{proof th2 section}.
+In Section~\ref{s:experiments}, we demonstrate our results in simple experimental settings.
 We conclude with some perspectives in Section~\ref{s:discussion}.
+In Appendix~\ref{s:outlineOfProofs}, we introduce key technical notions and give the outline of our proofs, the technical parts of the proofs being detailed in Appendices~\ref{proof th1 section} and \ref{proof th2 section}.
+Appendix~\ref{a:figures} contains additional experimental results.